Table of Contents

 What strap width does the Söner Amorous use?

-The Söner Amorous uses a 20mm standardised strap width with quick-release spring bars.
-This is the most common watch strap width, making it easy to source third-party straps from any supplier without tools.
+The Söner Amorous uses a 20mm standardised strap width with quick-release spring bars, the most common watch strap width, making it easy to source third-party straps from any supplier without tools.
 The Oris Rectangular uses a 19mm strap, which limits third-party options.

 How does the water resistance compare?